 August 23, 2014: Plaque dedicated for Joe Torre, Number 6 retired for him.
 Beat the White Sox 5-3.
 Hiroki Kuroda was the starter and winner.
 Carlos Beltran homered.

 September 7, 2014: Ceremony for Derek Jeter.
-With his final career statistics not yet set, he didn't get a Plaque, but neither was his Number 2 formally retired.
+With his final career statistics not yet set, he didn't get a Plaque, and neither was his Number 2 formally retired.
 Lost to the Royals 2-0.
 Shane Greene pitched well, but took the loss.
 No homers.

 May 24, 2015: Plaque dedicated for Bernie Williams.
 Number 51 retired for him.
-Lost to Texas Rangers 5-2.
+Lost to the Texas Rangers 5-2.
 Chris Capuano didn't make it out of the 5th inning.

 August 22, 2015: Plaque dedicated for Jorge Posada.
 Number 20 retired for him.
-Beat Indians 6-2.
+Beat the Indians 6-2.
 Homers by Brett Gardner and Brian McCann gave Luis Severino his 1st major league win.

 12-3 up to 1975, 15-18 since, 27-21 overall.